 The 5 picking patterns that changed Acoustic guitar are huge.
-I mean, we’re talking revolutionary.
+I mean, we’re talking revolutionary (spoiler: it isn’t chicken picking).

-So, if you want to learn some epic guitar history and learn some new fingerpicking patterns, be sure to watch this week’s episode of Acoustic Tuesday.
+So, if you want to learn some epic guitar history, learn some new fingerpicking patterns, and reinforce your right arm techniques, be sure to watch this week’s episode of Acoustic Tuesday.
 If you haven’t learned your acoustic guitar history, this will be a great crash course.

 All of these picking patterns have roots in folk, country, or the blues.
 As we look at each one, you’ll start to see how they build off of each other.
 Ultimately, you’ll have a chance to see the culmination in one of the coolest picking patterns/styles.